Back to Blog

 Despite its advantages, leasing can be a poor financial decision under certain circumstances:

-• Long-Term Vehicle Owners: If you typically drive your cars for over a decade, purchasing may be more beneficial as it builds equity, whereas leasing results in continuous payments.
+- **Long-Term Vehicle Owners**: If you typically drive your cars for over a decade, purchasing may be more beneficial as it builds equity, whereas leasing results in continuous payments without ever owning the vehicle.
+Over 10 years, the total cost of leasing multiple vehicles will almost certainly exceed the cost of buying and maintaining a single vehicle for that same period.
+Plus, once you've paid off a car loan, you own the asset outright.

 Consider two drivers: Alice and Bob.
 Alice drives about 12,000 miles annually and loves having the latest tech in her vehicle.
 She leases a new EV every three years, benefiting from lower monthly payments and federal EV incentives.
 Bob, on the other hand, drives 25,000 miles a year and prefers to keep his trucks until they hit 200,000 miles.
 Purchasing suits Bob better, as he avoids excess mileage fees and builds equity over time.